gem/oq-irmt-qgis/svir/help/source/00_installation.rst

 or to behave unexpectedly.

 Some users reported issues about `upgrading` the plugin to its latest version.
-We suggest to `reinstall` the plugin instead, in order to make sure the new installation is done in a clean folder.
+We recommend to `reinstall` the plugin instead, in order to make sure the new installation is done in a clean folder.

 Please note that QGIS 2.18.8 contained some